node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 The BeagleBoneBlack already has node.js baked into it's default Angstrom OS, so some of these tips are optional.

+#### Environment

+Some modules, for example serialport, require native compilation, usually using node-gyp.
+To make sure this works you MUST install some python build tools.

+    $ opkg update
+    $ opkg install python-compiler python-distutils python-multiprocessing python-misc openssl-misc

+NOTE: Don't be tempted to run - opkg upgrade - it will generally fail and mess up the BeagleBoneBlack.
+To get the latest complete firmware build reflash the entire board - see
+<http://circuitco.com/support/index.php?title=Updating_The_Software> for details, and then upgrade
+individual packages as you require.

 #### Update node.js and bonescript (optional)

 Log onto the BBB as root and at the prompt, run the following commands to ensure